-This is another miracle which proves that Jesus is the resurrection and the life.
-It also says that Jesus could not be polluted with sorrow and death.
+This is another miracle that proves Jesus is the resurrection and the life.
+It also says that Jesus cannot be polluted with sorrow and death.

 A lesson that we should learn from this is our compassion and sympathy should always be active.
 We should be quick to find ways to minister to the sorrowing.